 Fly Rod Weights

 First of all, let me give you a quick overview of fly rod weights.
-The weight of the rod you use really should be determined by the type of fish you are fishing for.
+The weight of the rod you use really should be determined by your target species, or technique.
 Fly rod weights typically range from 2-14 weight (you might see weight noted as “wt”.)
-The lower the weight, the lighter the rod and the smaller the fish the rod can handle appropriately.
+The lower the weight, the lighter the rod and the smaller the fish the rod can appropriately handle.
 So, if you are fishing for small brook trout in a remote mountain stream, then a 2 weight rod would be good.
-On the other hand if you want to fish for tarpon (large saltwater fish) then a 9 to 12 weight rod would be better.
-For most beginning fly fishers a 5 weight fly rod is a great choice.
-I say that thinking you will probably be fishing for 6” to 20” trout in a small to medium size river or lake.
-That doesn’t mean you have to start there, but that’s just what most fishers are after when they start out fly fishing.
+On the other hand, if you want to fish for tarpon (large saltwater fish) then a 9 to 12 weight rod would be better.
+For most beginning fly fishers a 5 weight fly rod is a great and extremely versatile choice.
+I say that thinking you will probably be fishing for 6” to 25” trout in a small to medium size river or lake.
+That doesn’t mean you have to start there, but that’s just what most anglers are after when they start out fly fishing.

 Fly reel to the rod